-We’re pleased to present our 23rd annual health care conference, taking place at the Red Rock Casino & Spa in Las Vegas on November 15 and 16, 2018.
+Our 23rd annual conference took place at the Red Rock Casino & Spa in Las Vegas on November 15 and 16, 2018.
+Thank you to our attendees, participants and sponsors for making 2018’s conference one of the best!
+We had over 300 attendees and 23 presenters.

-During our popular keynote sessions, speakers will provide insight into the value of collaboration, integration, and innovation in a changing market.
-Topics will include the Trump administration’s effect on the ACA, Medicaid, Medicare, and the financial risks and opportunities that lie ahead.
+During our popular keynote sessions, speakers provided insight into the value of collaboration, integration, and innovation in an ever-changing market.

 (Click to enlarge)